Please tell me about your organisation and your role?

 How do you make IT more appealing to women?

 CCEA has taken a strong interest in this theme over recent time.
-Evidence suggests that girls tend to drop out of the subject at ages 11 to 14.
+Evidence suggests that girls tend to drop out of the subject between the ages of 11 to 14.
 It is a complex range of reasons including confidence, gender appropriate learning content and role modelling.
-The consequence of this drop out is that by the time learners reach the Software Systems A-level about 20% are female.
+The consequence of this drop out is that by the time learners reach the Software Systems A-level only about 20% are female.
 It is important to intervene on this issue at Key Stage 3, rather than taking corrective action at GCSE or A-Level.

 Through our work, we have also identified the key role that parents play in influencing subject choice.
 For example, an all-female grammar school wanted to do the CCEA software A-level.
 They trained the teachers, bought the equipment and had about 14 students signed up - but by September all the students had chosen other, non-computing, subjects.